arausly/better_works/README.md

 # better_works
-A basic react-native repository that helps register your iPhone
+A basic react-native repository that helps register your iPhone.

+This is also serves as an intro to Github